BSc (Hons) Biomedical Science

 Conduct vitally important scientific tests

-Practical work and training in our £3.5m science labs feature throughout the course.
+Practical work and training in our £3.5m science labs features throughout the course.
 This is combined with rigorous study of the body in health and disease at all levels - body, organ, tissue, cellular and molecular.
-Taught by a combination of academic experts and clinical professionals, this wide-ranging degree is accredited by the Institute of Biomedical Science (IBMS).

-This biomedical science course has consistently rated over 90% for Student Satisfaction in the National Student Survey (NSS).
+Our biomedical science course has consistently rated over 90% for Student Satisfaction in the National Student Survey (NSS).
 And in the 2023 Guardian University Guide, it ranked 1st in Scotland for Teaching Satisfaction.

 Choose Standard or Applied Biomedical Science